watevrCTF 2019 Writeups (Mainly Rev and Pwn)

 This was a very fun CTF.
 Kudos to the organizers.
 I loved the problems, very interesting as well as challenging.
 I played this CTF with my team, Abs0lut3Pwn4g3.
 Our final rank was 54th.

-Rev Challeneges
+Rev Challenges

 Timeout